 Due to their sensitivity, all noises may make it hard for your child to sleep.
 A simple fan or air filter can provide white noise to make sleep come more easily.
 In our son's room, we have a simple white noise maker.

 2. Emotional Disturbances

 We all know that stress disturbs sleep.
 Here are some possible causes and remedies.

 Anxiety from all sources can cause problems in slumber-land.
 Our son has gotten worked up from many things, but mainly from family stress and frightening reading material.
 Reducing how much stress your child is exposed to and limiting exposure to material that may be frightening is a big help.
 Even material that may not be ostensibly frightening but can cause mental confusion (like fantasy stories) can be too much for some children to handle.
 For obvious reasons, violent and occult media content should be completely avoided.

 This is one area that, together with anxiety, has been hard for us to curb.
 Listening to the stimulating radio music or broadcasts (that means sports for our son), or being on the internet too late at night can cause sleep disruption, including waking too early.

-We have worked with a number of practitioners and have done a lot of research over the years, and we have found the following recommendations for natural sleep aid to be helpful:
+We have worked with a number of practitioners and have done a lot of research over the years, and we have found the following natural sleep remedies to be helpful:

 - Melatonin – We found this to be a real help in our household.
 We don't use a whole capsule; we just open the capsule up, pour it in a container, and give him about 1/10 of the capsule before bed.
 (We use Now brand 3 mg capsules.)
 You can also buy tablets and break them as needed.